filip-svrcek-CN/cnu-jokes/README.md

-##CNU Jokes
+# CNU Jokes

-React App that displays terrible Chuck Norris jokes from an open CN API.
+React App that displays terrible Chuck Norris jokes from an open CN jokes API https://api.chucknorris.io/

-_How to run the dev:_
+### How to run the dev:

--yarn install
+- yarn install
--yarn dev
+- yarn dev